Strobesstrobes

 Local host

-• ✓File and folder ACLs (icacls)
+• ✓DLL search order and install ACLs (icacls)

 Network